Eye of Providence Pendant — .925 Sterling Silver All-Seeing Eye

 Q: Is the eye durable for daily wear?

 The polymer eye is set securely into the silver frame, so normal pendant wear won't loosen or scratch it.
-The sculpted rays around the triangle sit slightly proud of the eye, shielding it from most lateral knocks.
+The sculpted rays around the eye stand higher than its dome, shielding it from most lateral knocks.
 Avoid hard direct strikes against the dome itself and it will hold up for years of daily wear.

 Q: Does the pendant include a chain?